 Photographer portfolio sites showcase work, provide biographical information regarding the photographer, often include a contact page, and are perfect for inspiration and creative influence.
 Below are 25 portfolios with different styles and approaches.

 Web designers often browse through portfolio websites of other designers for inspiration and ideas that can be used in their own work.
-Photographers, like designers, need to display an attractive portfolio for their websites’ visitors, and many photographers have excellent portfolio sites.
+Photographers, like designers, need to display an attractive portfolio for their website visitors, and many photographers have excellent portfolio sites.

 In this post, I’d like to take a look at some of the best.
 Here you’ll find photography sites that are well designed and also showcase amazing photos.
 You’ll see a few different styles and approaches.
 Many use a large background image or a large slider to showcase the photos at their best.
 Others use many smaller thumbnail images to fill the screen.
-A minimalist design style is also common because it allows the photos to be the center of attention rather than the design details of the site.
+A minimalist design style is also common because it allows the photos to be the center of attention rather than being overpowered by the design details of the site.